JAZZ TOWN USA BUILDING A GRASSROOTS CAMPAIGN FOR WORKFORCE HOUSING!

 The tool includes information about both building our internal grassroots organizing capacity and building that capacity by developing strong partnership with other organizations.
 No matter which path Jazztown USA chooses, we hope collaborations from our friends and associates who have experience with developing and financing affordable housing projects will help us to build a strong grassroots base, thereby enhancing our ability to attack investors to invest in the campaign.

 Priority Two: Champion the Low Income Housing Tax Credit (LIHTC).
-This has been a foundation for the nation’s community development and affordable housing for over three decades – annually financing over 3 million affordable homes and creating and sustaining 140,000 jobs, while spurring millions of dollars in increased community income and tax revenues.
+This has been a foundation for the nation’s community development and workforce / affordable housing for over three decades – annually financing over 3 million affordable homes and creating and sustaining 140,000 jobs, while spurring millions of dollars in increased community income and tax revenues.
 LIHTC is a powerful means to crucial funding for Mercy Housing and our partners.

 Priority Four: Improve federal support for Community Development Financial Institutions (CDFIs).
 We advocate for more resources, participation and access, and improvements to CDFIs by partnering with CDFI Coalition and Opportunity Finance Network (OFN).